buehler/mse-master-thesis/sections/04_implementation.md

 ![Blockchain Smart Contract between PKIs](diagrams/04_blockchain_contract.puml){#fig:04_blockchain_contract}

 {@fig:04_blockchain_contract} shows the necessary steps to form trust between two PKIs in the authentication mesh.
-Since all operations are performed on a blockchain, the contract and the steps to form it are verified by other participants as well.
+Since all operations are performed on a blockchain, the contract and the steps to create it are verified by other participants as well.

-With the smart contract, both parties can exchange their public key material and form a trust anchor between them without the need of a third party authority.
+With the smart contract, both parties can exchange their public key material and generate a trust anchor between them without the need of a third party authority.
 As soon as the contract is voided by any of the parties, the trust anchor is revoked.

 #### Using a Blockchain PKI to Create Certificates